 Dzhokhar Tsarnaev, Boston Marathon Bombings Suspect, Captured By Cops

+Dzhokhar Tsarnaev, one of two men suspected in the Boston Marathon bombings, has been captured by authorities.
 The alleged perpetrator was taken into custody on Friday night after a confrontation with police in Watertown, Massachusetts.

 The development came after an hours-long manhunt for Tsarnaev that intensified after he and his brother Tamerlan Tsarnaev, another suspect in the explosions, were chased by police early Friday morning.

 Tamerlan Tsarnaev was killed in that face-off, while his 19-year-old brother escaped, leading officials to put Boston and the surrounding area on lockdown as the investigation continued.

 At approximately 7 p.m.
 Eastern, shots were fired in Watertown, leading to reports that officials had Dzhokhar Tsarnaev cornered.
 He was reported to be in hiding on a boat in a residential backyard.
 Shortly before 9 p.m.
 Eastern, it was confirmed Tsarnaev was in police custody, and transported to a local hospital via ambulance.

 At a press conference shortly after the capture, Governor Deval Patrick expressed gratitude to law enforcement and the public, but noted there are “still questions to be answered.”
 With the investigation ongoing, officials declined to provide many specifics on what exactly transpired, and what will happen going forward.